agebhar1/mq_exporter/README.md

 Prometheus exporter for [IBM MQ](https://www.ibm.com/products/mq).

+The container image is available on Red Hat's [quay.io](https://quay.io/repository/agebhar1/mq_exporter) container registry.
+See [Container](#container) section for more details.

 # Description

 This exporter is for use in a restricted environment where it's no possible to run [Programmable command formats (PCFs)](https://www.ibm.com/docs/en/ibm-mq/9.2?topic=reference-programmable-command-formats-pcfs) and no other services exists such as [REST](https://www.ibm.com/docs/en/ibm-mq/9.2?topic=mq-messaging-using-rest-api).